biopython/biopython.github.io/wiki/GitMigration.md

-If you want to make changes, then there are two ways of getting the source code tree onto your machine: by simply "cloning" the repository, or by "forking" the repositon GitHub.
+If you want to make changes, then there are two ways of getting the source code tree onto your machine: by simply "cloning" the repository, or by "forking" the repository on GitHub.
 They're not that different, in fact both will result in a directory on your machine containing a full copy of the repository on your machine.
 However, if you have a GitHub account, you can make your repository a public branch of the project.
 If